python-poetry/poetry/docs/pyproject.md

 ```

 {{% warning %}}
-Note that suitable classifiers based on your `python` requirement and `license`
+Note that suitable classifiers based on your `python` requirement
 are **not** automatically added for you if you define classifiers statically
 in the `project` section.